Arkhaven logo

 "If you have something that tells you to go to college, you should go.
 Maybe the lesson there isn't about music.
 All my boys can tell you about music.
 Maybe your lesson there is people."

 Rose pondered this wisdom.
 She frowned.
 "If I go to college to learn about people, shouldn't I go to a different one?
-One that teaches on people?"
+One that teaches classes on people?"

 "Hah!
-No. You keep going to bardic, deary.
+No. You keep going to Bardic, deary.
 Learn about the core of people there.
-You go to a different college.
-There will be different people.
+You go to a different college, there will be different people.
 You know these ones already.
 Better for your case study."

 That was again a wisdom Rose didn't know how to react to.

-At the end of the day, as she was hurriedly grabbing her things so she could meet Bosra at their usual place - she was invited to return whenever time allowed; either for a get-together on Thaumday or for a local holiday.
+At the end of the day, as she was hurriedly grabbing her things so she could meet Bosra at their usual place, she was invited to return whenever time allowed – either for a get-together on Thaumday or for a local holiday.